dorbank/An-ETF-view-of-Dropout-Regularization/README.md

 3. For a run with the coherence regularization, run the "ptb_word_lm" file.
 Choose the model you want (small\medium) in the constants in the file.

 In order to run the experiments for the Fashion MNIST:
 1. go to the Fashion MNIST directory.
 2. in the LenetMnistGraph file, change the appropriate constant to choose the coherence loss (None\Convolution\FC), and choose the dropout keep_prob.
 3. Run the LenetMnist file.

+In order to run the experiments for the CIFAR10:
+1. go to the CIFAR10 directory.
+2. in the LenetCIFAR10Graph file, change the appropriate constant to choose the coherence loss (None\Convolution\FC), and choose the dropout keep_prob.
+3. Run the LenetCIFAR10 file.